Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 The third type of whole is our experience of a non-living, so-called objective, whole.
 This applies to naturally existing objects, which we experience at a distance - such as a stone, a mountain, a heavenly body, and so on.

-In order to get rid of all the confusing traditional and modern identifications with some of the many different, inadequate impressions of wholes and parts, we have to reach a global agreement about the fact that the most adequate presentation of the relation between a whole and its parts that creation shows us - and one that can't be compared with other impressions - is that of created living bodies on the Earth's surface.
+In order to get rid of all the confusing traditional and modern identifications with some of the many different, inadequate - from a philosophical point of view - impressions of wholes and parts, we have to reach a global agreement about the fact that the most adequate presentation, philosophically, of the relation between a whole and its parts that creation shows us - and one that can't be compared with other impressions - is that of created living bodies on the Earth's surface.

 This presentation can't be compared with the others because only a whole living body represents - as we said before - an experience of a meaningful relation to its parts.
 In all other presentations, parts are active by themselves, whereas the wholes they are parts of are not.
 In those cases the whole represents just a passive totality, just a sum of parts.